Naom-Roads/event-axis/README.md

 SUMMARY:

-EventAxis will give users the ability to view a number of events per page by city.
+EventAxis is a progressive web application that will give users the ability to view a number of events per page by city.
 They will also be able to view a chart to see where the most events are happening so that they can get a bird's eye view of which cities have the most activity.

+## Technologies Used

+* React
+* React Axios
+* Google Calendar API
+* Oauth Authentication Flow
+* Serverless Functions using AWS
+* Passes LightHouse PWA checklist
+*
+* Built using TDD technique

 # MAIN FEATURES